aihpi/ragsst/README.md

 The interface is divided into tabs for users to select and try the feature for the desired use case.
 The implementation is focused on simplicity, low-level components, and modularity, in order to depict the working principles and core elements, allowing developers and Python enthusiasts to modify and build upon.

+Rag systems rely on sentence embeddings and vector databases.
+More information on embeddings can be found in our MOOC [Understanding Embeddings for Natural Language Processing](https://open.hpi.de/courses/embeddingsfornlp-kisz2023)

 ### Installation

 Download or clone the repository.